Reviewed: 28th October 2015

 Ms Warsi has become a well-known and highly-respected business figure in the Midlands, establishing a reputation for having helped make Asian-style ready meals into mainstream food products across Britain.

 “My over-riding priority now is to do all I can to ensure that everyone affected has as much support as possible,” she said after confirming that her company had called in administrators.
-Our extensive office network comprises 72 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.